MennaELRouby/carrent-laravel/README.md

 ## AppServiceProvider

-**Make sure to comment the following function before running the migrations**
+**Make sure to comment on the following function before running the migrations**

     //public function boot(): void{}